-Try going camping for a week, and leave all your gadgets at home or at least forbid yourself from using them after sunset.
-No torches allowed, too because it’s lights off whether you’re sleepy or not!
+Try going camping for a week and leave all your gadgets at home, or at least forbid yourself from using them after sunset.
+No flash lights are allowed either because it’s lights off whether you’re sleepy or not!
 After 7 days, you could be an early riser.

 6. Read Fiction Instead of Reading Self-Help Books, News Or Emailing

 Email reminds you of work, the news will stress you out, while self-help books will excite and fill your brain with ideas—none of these will help you to sleep.
 Read fiction instead, preferably short stories that don’t excite you or novels you’ve already read.

 What you do before bedtime is your body’s trigger for sleeping, so try to keep these activities relaxing and stick to them like a routine.

 For example, you could take a cold shower and read a book for 15 minutes before bedtime.
 If you stick to this routine long enough, your body will soon recognize that these activities mean the day has ended and it’s time to relax.